teoje757/COS300045_Tutorial1/README.md

 - Used Copilot to troubleshoot layout issues and align navigation tabs for a polished look.

 ### Reflection on Copilot Experience
 Using GitHub Copilot made the development process much faster and more efficient.
 It provided helpful code suggestions and design ideas, allowing me to focus on customizing the site to my needs.
-Copilot was especially useful for solving CSS responsiveness issues and for generating boilerplate code.
 Overall, Copilot was a valuable tool that improved my productivity and helped me deliver a professional-looking website.